hypriot/rpi-node/README.md

 # rpi-node
-Raspberry Pi comptible Docker baseimage with Nodejs preinstalled.
+Raspberry Pi compatible Docker base image with Node.js preinstalled.

 Run all the commands from within the project root directory.